J. K. Rowling: Later Harry Potter works

-Rowling launched Pottermore in 2011, an e-book publisher and interactive content portal on which she would publish articles about the Harry Potter universe.
-Rowling had reserved e-book and audiobook publishing rights, and until 2015, sales could only be fulfilled through Pottermore, bypassing other marketing formats.
-In 2015 the innovative new media site moved to a more traditional content model, and Rowling allowed digital sales to transition to an industry standard open-commerce model.
-The site was migrated to Wizarding World Digital in 2019, retaining original content, and now operates under the name HarryPotter.com.

-Harry Potter and the Cursed Child premiered in the West End in May 2016 and on Broadway in July.
+Harry Potter and the Cursed Child, written by Jack Thorne in collaboration with Rowling and John Tiffany, premiered in the West End in May 2016 and on Broadway in July.
 At its London premiere, Rowling confirmed that she would not write any more Harry Potter books.
-Rowling collaborated with writer Jack Thorne and director John Tiffany.
 The stage play's script was published as a book in July 2016.
 The play follows the friendship between Harry's son Albus and Scorpius Malfoy, Draco Malfoy's son, at Hogwarts.

-Announced in April 2023, the Harry Potter television series will begin in 2026, span ten years of production and feature a season dedicated to each of the seven Harry Potter books, with Rowling as executive producer.
+Announced in April 2023, the Harry Potter television series will begin in 2026, span ten years of production and feature a series dedicated to each of the seven Harry Potter books, with Rowling as executive producer.

 Children's stories

 The Ickabog was Rowling's first book aimed at children since Harry Potter.
-Ickabog is a monster that turns out to be real; a group of children find out the truth about the Ickabog and save the day.
+Ickabog is a monster that turns out to be real; a group of children uncover the truth about the Ickabog and resolve the situation.
 Rowling released The Ickabog free online in mid-2020, during the COVID-19 lockdown in the United Kingdom.
 She began writing it in 2009 but set it aside to focus on other works including Casual Vacancy.
 Scholastic held a competition to select children's art for the print edition, which was published in the US and Canada on 10 November 2020.
 Profits went to charities focused on COVID-19 relief.

 In The Christmas Pig, a young boy loses his favourite stuffed animal, a pig, and the Christmas Pig guides him through the fantastical Land of the Lost to retrieve it.
 The novel was published on 12 October 2021 and became a bestseller in the UK and the US.